Hurry Inlet

 Hurry Inlet (Hurry Fjord; Kangerterajiva, meaning 'The Little Fjord') is a fjord in King Christian X Land, eastern Greenland.

-This fjord is part of the Scoresby Sound system.
+It is part of the Scoresby Sound system.
 Administratively it lies in the area of Sermersooq municipality.

 Nerlerit Inaat Airport is located on the western side of the fjord.
 People from nearby Ittoqqortoormiit like to go to Hurry Inlet to fish Arctic char for recreational purposes.

 History

-The Hurry Inlet was named "Hurry’s Inlet" in 1822 by William Scoresby (1789 – 1857) in honour of Nicholas Hurry, the owner of his ship, the Baffin.
+The Hurry Inlet was named "Hurry’s Inlet" in 1822 by William Scoresby (1789–1857) in honour of Nicholas Hurry, the owner of his ship, the Baffin.
 Scoresby assumed that it was a sound that connected with Carlsberg Fjord to the north and that Liverpool Land was an island.
 Carl Ryder found that the fjord was a dead end and not a marine channel in 1895.
 The name often appears as "Hurry Fjord" on Danish maps.

 There are ancient Inuit ruins by the fjord.